Timber-Gu/Timbrosa/README.md

-# Melodify - Elegant Music App
+# Timbrosa - Elegant Music App

 A concise and elegant web-based music player application with a modern UI.